Photo by Marvin Moore

 In the early 1990s Dr. Keddy became seriously ill and spent several years on retreat, occasionally teaching at the

 Ottawa.
 During this period, based upon his practice of Buddhist meditation, he wrote If I Should Die Before You Wake: Instructions on the Art of Life for his (then) infant sons.
-It was adapted for the general public in 1997 but is now out of print.
-He also prepared a guide to the natural history of
+It was adapted for the general public in 1997.
+In 2018 it was updated and published by Sumeru Press with a new subtitle, A Father's Advice on the Art of Living.
+During this same period Dr. Keddy also prepared a guide to the natural history of

 County.
 In order to better share his knowledge of wetland habitats, he also wrote the first edition of his text book Wetland Ecology.